adrianbautista/data-science-course/assignments/102914_Twitter_Classifier_Assignment.md

 Due 10/29/14

-1) Use the provided [training data](https://github.com/TeachingDataScience/data-science-course/tree/forstudentviewing/12_Naive_Bayes/twitter_training) to create a twitter sentiment classifier.
+1) Use the provided [training data](https://github.com/TeachingDataScience/data-science-course/tree/forstudentviewing/12_Naive_Bayes/twitter_training) to create a twitter sentiment classifier using Naive Bayes.

 2) Describe the resulting sentiment from a topic on Twitter (using your own API key)

 3) Summarize your work

+4) Create additional classifiers using 1 or more other supervised algorithms.
+Note any differences in performance or output.

 ### Additional Notes